Skip to Main Content Skip to Footer Toggle Navigation Menu

 Because standardized test results will be used for ongoing research into the relationship between standardized testing and success at Macalester, entering first-year students who took the ACT or SAT but didn’t submit scores in the admissions process should submit them over the summer prior to matriculating at Macalester.
 These scores will only be used for research purposes.

-Submitting your Examination Scores
+Submitting Examination Scores

 Self-reported test scores may be submitted in the following ways: